 This post may contain affiliate links.
 Please see disclosure form more information.

-Lemon Cheesecake Cookie Cups are made in a mini muffin tin with a sugar cookie dough crust and a delicious no-bake lemony cheesecake filling.
+Lemon Cheesecake Cookie Cups are easy desserts made in a mini muffin tin with sugar cookie crusts and no-bake lemony cheesecake filling.
 This quick and easy dessert is perfect for spring or summer and elegant enough for entertaining!

 Next, you just put the individual pieces of dough into the muffin cups and bake.
 Easy peasy!